Active Directory Security Best Practices

-All too often, organizations create a generic local admin user ID with the same password on each machine.
+All too often, organizations create a generic local admin user ID with the same password on every machine.
 This approach increases the organization’s vulnerabilities — bad actors who compromise one machine can easily attack every machine.
 A local administrator password solution (LAPS) mitigates this risk by forcing each device to have a different local admin password.

 Group Policy is a tool for enforcing a consistent and secure setup across multiple devices.
 However, Group Policy tends to be tangled and messy; some organizations even have Group Policy settings that are mutually exclusive.
 To avoid this weak link in your security posture, you need to have visibility into your Group Policy structure and changes.
-Best practices can be grouped into those for security groups and those for roles and accounts.

-Security groups are the recommended way to control access to resources and enforce a least privilege model.
+Security groups are the recommended way to control access to resources and enforce a least-privilege model.
 Instead of assigning access rights to individuals one by one, you assign permissions to security groups and then make each user a member of the appropriate groups.

 Best Practices for All Accounts

 - Do not assign privileges directly to user accounts; use security groups.